 - Project DH

 However, most of these games are still awaiting software patches before they can feature ray tracing.
-So far, Battlefield V is the only video game that has the technology activated.
+So far, Battlefield 5, Shadow of the Tomb Radier and Metro Exodus are among the few video game to have the technology activated right now.

 Related: Best PC Games